 A big plus for most people that buy this budget white noise machine is that the sound level is quite loud in comparison with some other popular white noise machines.
 The biggest negative frequently reported is that the volume knob seems to fail after about 1 year of use.
 However, people love this Homedics Sleep Machine so much that they either replace the unit, only turn it on and off with the wall switch that controls the outlet the unit is plugged into, or remove the volume knob and use contact cleaner to get rid of dust and build-up that may be hampering the operation of the knob.

-The point is that for under $30, this budget sleep machine is offers loud, clear white noise that is effective for babies, children, and adults alike according to real world users.
+This budget sleep machine offers loud, clear white noise that is effective for babies, children, and adults alike according to real-world users.

-Best for Offices: Marpac Dohm Classic White Noise Sound Machine
+Best for Offices: Marpac Yogasleep Dohm Classic White Noise Sound Machine

 Keep things confidential or enjoy a little cubicle quiet time with a white noise machine for offices.
 The Marpac Dohm Classic is a popular, long-standing model of white noise machine that has been widely used in offices, cubicles, suites, and more.